In this post, I will answer the question – what is a common indicator of a phishing attempt?

 By following these steps and staying informed about evolving threats, you can significantly reduce your vulnerability to phishing and maintain your online security.

-Remember, the best defense against phishing is a well-informed and cautious approach to online interactions.
+Remember, the best defence against phishing is a well-informed and cautious approach to online interactions.

 What Should You Do If You Are A Victim Of Phishing?